Chris Johnson (basketball, born 1985): 2020–21 season

 In March 2021, Johnson had a short stint in Bahrain with Al-Muharraq SC.

 On April 20, 2021, Johnson signed with the Auckland Huskies for the 2021 New Zealand NBL season.
 He left the Huskies on July 8 to return to the United States to play in the Big3 league.
 He averaged 20.1 points, 11.0 rebounds, 2.9 assists and 1.7 blocks per game with the Huskies.

 2021–22 season

-After a stint in the Dominican Republic with Parque Hostos, Johnson moved to Saudia Arabia in December 2021 to play for Al Nasr.
+After a stint in the Dominican Republic with Parque Hostos, Johnson moved to Saudi Arabia in December 2021 to play for Al Nasr.
 In 15 games, he averaged 25.1 points, 15.7 rebounds, 3.7 assists and 1.7 blocks per game.

 On April 21, 2022, Johnson signed with the Auckland Tuatara for the 2022 New Zealand NBL season, returning to the rebranded Auckland franchise.
 He left the team mid-season to return to the Big3 league, but then returned to the Tuatara for the final regular season game and finals.